kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

   3.274   1.545   4.818
 ```

 You see?
 Input doubles, time quadruples.
-We didn't know until a client run Really Big Jobs, and it hurt.
-This should be fixed in the
+We didn't know until a client run Really Big Reduces, and it hurt.
+This should be fixed right in the
 interpreter.
 In the meantime, since we don't let our users down, we cracked the code and we have fast appends in the reduce phase.
 You can run much bigger reduces and still go
 home for dinner.
 But let's not get complacent.
 The number of reduces should still scale with the size of your input and we are still
 allocating one big list for each key, so memory is a constraint.
 These are the rules of engagement.